cea-trust-platform/trust-documentation/doc/source/user_guide/reference/all.rst

 TRUST.
 This option, only in 2D, reverses the common face at two cells (at least one is inconsistent), through the nodes opposed.
 In 3D, the option has no effect.

-The expert_only option deactivates, into the VEFPreP1B divergence operator, the test of inconsistent cells.

 Parameters are:

 - **domain_name | dom**  (*type:* string) Name of the domaine